September 17-19, 2021

 8:00-10:15am: Breakfast & Hang-Out Time (in your camp-out area, similar to Saturday)

 10:30am: Final Session

 12:30pm: Make-Your-Own Sandwich Lunch Buffet

 - Why A Men’s Retreat?
 The weekend is built around two key purposes:

-- Enable men to establish strong relationships with other men from their own local church – hang out together, share together, pray together, worship together, have fun together – thereby strengthening the year-round meaningfulness of the local church.
+- Enable men to establish strong relationships with other men, especially those from their own local church – hang out together, share together, pray together, worship together, have fun together.

 - Enable men to grow in relationship with Jesus Christ.

-- What if very few men are able to attend from my church?
+- What if I come alone?
 No problem.
-If you come alone or with a very small group, we’ll pair you with other great men for the weekend’s “camp-out” activities.
+This happens frequently.
+We’ll pair you with other great men for the weekend’s “camp-out” activities.

-- What do we need to bring to outfit our church’s “camp-out” area?
-Please bring whatever would provide space for the men at your church to relax and hang out together.
+- What do we need to bring to outfit our “camp-out” area?
+Please bring whatever would provide space to relax and hang out together.
 Suggestions: lawn chairs, pop-up canopy, portable table, roasting sticks, Frisbees, football, gas grill, cooler, breakfast supplies (see below), guitars, etc.